divijghose/firedrake/Firedrake-meeting-2025-03-19.md

 2. [#4128](https://github.com/firedrakeproject/firedrake/pull/4128) Variational solver should either complain if `bounds` are passed to `solve`, or remove them from the `kwargs` if they are `None`.

+3. [#4130](https://github.com/firedrakeproject/firedrake/pull/4130) Only pass `solver_parameters` to the adjoint solver once, and make sure it's the one processed by `OptionsManager`.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*